-Published by: Building and Construction Industry Training Organisation (BCITO)
+Building and Construction Industry Training Organisation (BCITO)

-Level 5, 234 Wakefield Street PO Box 2615 Wellington
+Level 5, 234 Wakefield Street PO Box 2615 Wellington 6140 0800 422 486 www.bcito.org.nz © 2020 BCITO

-© BCITO

 All rights reserved.

 No part of this work may be reproduced, adapted, modified, copied or transmitted in any form or by any means, including by way of example only, written, graphic, electronic, mechanical, reprographic, photocopying, recording, taping or information retrieval systems, without the written permission of the publisher.